THE BOARD

 Fig. 3

-Note that the white Queen should always be placed in a light square of the board and black Queen in a dark square of the board (Fig. 4).
+The white Queen should always be placed in a light square of the board and black Queen in a dark square of the board at the beginning of a game (Fig. 4)

 Correct Queen position